UrosZikic/film-overview/README.md

 1. View movie trailer which change dynamically
 2. scroll carousels with popular movies
-3. take a look at a larger grid display of movie
+3. take a look at a larger grid display of movie posters
-4. view movie info by clicking on the movie
+4. view movie info by clicking on the movie poster
 5. browse and hunt for specific movies and shows via input
 6. browse through specific genres and categories (new movies, popular movies, highly rated movies).
 7. switch bages with pagination
 8. Enjoy my website from any device

 WEBSITE PROGRESSION:
-Parts complete:
+Parts completed:

+1. Navigation
-1. trailers section
+2. trailers section
-2. carousel sections
+3. carousel sections
-3. on page load movie delivery
+4. on page-load movie delivery
-4. category filter
+5. category filter
-5. genre filter
+6. genre filter
-6. search functionality
+7. search functionality
-7. responsiveness
+8. SEO - Meta tags, responsiveness, ios optimized
-8. information modal for every movie (opens by clicking the specific movie container and is fully dynamic)
+9. information modal for every movie (opens by clicking the specific movie container and is fully dynamic)
-9. Implemented pagination
+10. Implemented pagination
+11. Switch between Movies and TV shows

 In progress:

-1. Switch between Movies and TV shows